ShindoSensei/Fitback/README.md

 On Feb 20th 2017, a Singapore Armed Forces regular serviceman lost consciousness during physical training in camp and died soon after.
 [(ST article)](http://www.straitstimes.com/singapore/saf-regular-serviceman-died-on-monday-after-collapsing-during-his-own-physical-training-at)

-To reduce the occurences of such events and assist military commanders to monitor the safety of their men, we created an IOT-Web app called 'Pulse'.
+To reduce the occurrences of such events and assist military commanders in monitoring the safety of their men, we created an IOT-Web app called 'Pulse'.

-Pulse reads the heart rates of a group of trainees(real time).
+Pulse reads the heart rates of a group of trainees(real-time).
 It immediately notifies the instructor if any trainee's heart rate has breached a safety threshold during physical training.

 ## Live Version
  [https://pulseboard.herokuapp.com](https://pulseboard.herokuapp.com)